eparey/pesci/docs/index.rst

 Pesci takes as input **single-cell expression count matrices** (raw count matrices, CellRanger directory and/or h5ad files), **cell cluster annotations** and **gene orthologies** files.

-To calculate expression similarity, pesci uses 1-to-1 orthologs and accounts for  many-to-many orthologs by selecting the gene pair with the most similar expression (i.e. most likely to reflect the ancestral gene function).

 .. toctree::
    :caption: Manual
    :name: manual